 - 2. Now the CA's signature needs to be verified.
-This is done by comparing the CA's public key obtained in the certificate received in the previous step to the public key in a certificate obtained by other means (usually from a directory or a public list). - 3.
-Your browser now checks that the name in the certificate matches the name you typed (e.g., test.gemsafe.com).
+This is done by comparing the CA's public key (obtained in the certificate received in the previous step) to the public key in a certificate obtained by other means (usually from a directory or a public list). - 3.
+Your browser now checks that the name of the web site in the certificate matches the name you typed (for example, test.gemsafe.com).